 In Extemporaneous speaking, the competitor answers a given question based on recent events in the news.
 The competitor researches national and international current events and may create reference files of newsworthy information.
 Extemporaneous speech should be regarded as a demonstration of personal knowledge on the topic, as well as an original synthesis of numerous sources.

 In Mars Hill, the competitor uses books, movies, and other genres to discuss the appeal and impact of the theme(s) within the topic, holding them up in light of Christian truth found in the Bible.
-This event is intended for competitors 14 and older or with the consent of the parents due to mature themes in some topics.
+This event is intended for competitors 14 and older or with the consent of the parents due to mature themes and elements in some topics.

 A prepared speech, written by the competitor, with the purpose of informing, exposing, or persuading on a topic.